 The process to purchase a conservation easement requires securing and managing a mix of government grant funds, as well as a lengthy appraisal and due diligence period.
 Given this, the purchase of a conservation easement can take a significant amount of time: typically no less than 18 months, possibly extending up to 3 years.
 In addition, the sale of a conservation easement may require some outlay of cash by the landowner (including a donation to the Farmland Trust for perpetual stewardship obligations on the property).

 Once Farmland Trust staff have met with you and agreed that a donation of a conservation easement on your property is feasible, the landowner is then responsible for hiring a qualified appraisal to determine the value of the conservation easement.
 This value amount is needed in order for the landowner to file for potential federal tax benefits.
-For more info on these requirements, please see Easement Requirements (PDF), or Steps to Donate an Easement (PDF).
+For more info, please see Steps to Donate an Easement (PDF).